Ford Motor Company (F) Stock: A Look at the Analyst Recommendations - News Heater

 Many brokerage firms have already submitted their reports for F stocks, with Jefferies repeating the rating for F by listing it as a “Hold.”
 The predicted price for F in the upcoming period, according to Jefferies is $15 based on the research report published on July 31, 2023 of the current year 2023.

-Volatility was left at 1.95%, however, over the last 30 days, the volatility rate increased by 1.55%, as shares sank -5.82% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -14.45% lower at present.
+Volatility was left at 1.83%, however, over the last 30 days, the volatility rate increased by 2.00%, as shares surge +0.66% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -18.26% lower at present.

 Insider Trading